ericleong/slickr/README.md

 * `distance` is the scroll distance in pixels.
 It defaults to 3x the display density (at the bucket the device belongs to).

-[`framestats` in Android M](http://developer.android.com/preview/testing/performance.html#timing-info) is automatically enabled as long as a package name is provided.
+[`framestats` in Android Marshmallow (6.0)](http://developer.android.com/preview/testing/performance.html#timing-info) is automatically enabled as long as a package name is provided.
 It provides detailed information about the draw stage of the rendering pipeline.

 ## understanding the plots